 East Gippsland is a popular destination for tourism, attracting 1.4 million visitors in 2019.
 Many visitors are attracted by the natural beauty of the region and use facilities in rural areas to explore the region.
-Consistent with the Gippsland Regional Growth Plan and East Gippsland Economic Development Strategy (2022-2032) it is considered that there are opportunities for further rural based tourism, including:
+Consistent with the Gippsland Regional Growth Plan and East Gippsland Economic Development Strategy (2022-2032), there are opportunities for further rural based tourism, including:

-- increased accommodation in the rural areas to take advantage of the natural settings such farm stays and self-contained accommodation; - agri-food outlets such as farm produce, wineries and cellar door; - boutique produce opportunities including paddock to plate experiences, cooking and food growing schools; and - experiences associated with cultural heritage, environment and art clusters.
+- Increased accommodation in rural areas to take advantage of the natural settings such farm stays and self-contained accommodation. - Agri-food outlets such as farm produce, wineries and cellar door. - Boutique produce opportunities including paddock to plate experiences, cooking and food growing schools; and - Experiences associated with cultural heritage, environment and art clusters.